 - Shop for the EnergyStar symbol for energy efficiency when you are in the market for a new air conditioner or any major appliance.

-Using dedicated surge protectors can help protect your appliances from power surges.
+Protect your appliances by using dedicated surge protectors from power surges.
 In the event of a power outage or voltage reduction, make sure you do the following:

-- Disconnect sensitive electronic appliances such as your personal computer, VCR, TV, microwave, and stereo.
+- Disconnect sensitive electronic appliances such as your personal computer, printers, televisions, microwave, and game consoles.

 - Turn off other appliances that were on.
 This prevents blowing fuses or tripping circuit breakers when the power does come back on.

-To protect your health and safety in the event of a storm, accident, or other situation that causes your electricity to go out, consider the following steps:
+Protect your safety in the event of a storm, accident, or other situation that causes your electricity to go out, consider the following steps:

 - Check to see if your neighbor has power.